 With all of the options described above there is a layer of permit authority that can be added to review individual requests if changes are made to the standards.
 Currently, almost all development in CSC is approved at the staff level.
-If the Council believes that a public hearing for a project specific review is needed, it could require a permit process for a Major Site Development Plan or a Special Use Permit before a project could take advantage of any of the zoning options described above.
-A Major Site Development Plan would require a noticed public hearing before the Planning and Zoning Commission and a hearing before the City Council to receive approval.
+If the Commission believes that a public hearing for a project specific review is needed it could recommend that a permit process of a Major Site Development Plan or a Special Use Permit be required to take advantage of any of the zoning options described above.
+A Major Site Development Plan would require a noticed public hearing before the Planning and Zoning Commission and then with the City Council to receive approval.
 A Special Use Permit relies upon more qualitative standards to determine appropriateness of use through a noticed public hearing subject to the Zoning Board of Adjustment for approval.